Undergraduate Academic Policies

 Academic advisement concerning programs of study, courses, and relationship of graduate work to career goals is available to all candidates.
 Upon admission, all candidates are assigned an advisor.
 It is required that candidates meet with their assigned advisor prior to registration.

 All international students studying at Pace University on student visas are required to enroll for and complete a full-time course load each fall and spring semester in order to comply with the regulations of the U.S. Immigration Service.

-Candidates must follow the School of Education scope & sequence sheet provided at New Student Orientation or during the first advisement meeting.
+Candidates must follow the School of Education scope and sequence sheet provided at New Student Orientation or during the first advisement meeting.
 Candidates progress through their programs as a cohort, and all candidates must enroll in full-time study to maintain satisfactory academic progress.

 Each candidate must satisfy the residency requirement of Pace University in order to qualify for a degree.
 The undergraduate degree at Pace requires candidates to successfully complete a minimum of 32 credits in residence at the University.
 Courses from other institutions taken prior to matriculation may be applied toward the bachelor’s degree, with a maximum of 68 credits earned at a two-year institution and a maximum of 96 credits earned at a four-year institution.
 The New York State Department of Education requires that Pace University consider grades earned for Study Abroad as if they were grades earned in residence.
 This pertains only to courses taken at those institutions with which the University has consortia and contractual agreements.
 Courses related in content and number of hours to those in the candidate’s program of study may be considered for transfer credit if they have been completed with a minimum grade of “C” at another regionally accredited school within the past five years.